-"Case" means a person whose body has been invaded by an infectious agent with the result that clinical symptoms have occurred.
+"Case" A person whose body has been invaded by an infectious agent with the result that clinical symptoms have occurred.

-"Child care facility" means any organization or business created for, and having as its major purpose, the daily care or education of children under the age of seven years.
+"Child Care Facility" Any organization or business created for, and having as its major purpose, the daily care and/or education of children under the age of 7 years.

-"Communicable disease" see "Contagious disease".
+"Communicable Disease" means see "Contagious Disease".

-"Contact" means a person or animal that has been in such association with an infected person or animal or a contaminated environment as to have had exposure to the infection.
+"Contact" A person or animal that has been in such association with an infected person or animal or a contaminated environment as to have had opportunity to acquire exposure to the infection.

-"Contagious disease" means an infectious disease that can be transmitted from person to person, or animal to person.
+"Contagious Disease" - An infectious disease that can be transmitted from person to person, or animal to person.

-"Designee" means the person named by the Director of the Division of Public Health to assume a specific responsibility.
+"Designee" The person named by the Director of the Division of Public Health to assume a specific responsibility.

-"Division" means the Division of Public Health.
+"Division" - The Division of Public Health.

-"Division Director" means the Director of the Division of Public Health.
+"Division Director" The Director of the Division of Public Health.

-"Directly observed therapy" or "DOT" means an adherence-enhancing strategy in which a health care worker or other designated person observes the patient to ensure each dose of medication is swallowed.
+"Directly Observed Therapy (DOT)" an adherence-enhancing strategy in which a health care worker or other designated person watches observes the patient swallow each dose of medication to ensure each dose of medication is swallowed.

-"Epidemic" means the occurrence in persons in a community, institution, region, or other defined area of cases of an illness of similar nature clearly in excess of normal expectancy.
+"Epidemic" or "Outbreak" The occurrence in persons in a community, institution, region, or other defined area of cases of an illness of similar nature clearly in excess of normal expectancy.

-"Health care provider" means any person or entity who provides health care services, including, but not limited to, hospitals, medical clinics and offices, special care facilities, medical laboratories, physicians, pharmacists, dentists, physician assistants, nurse practitioners, registered and other nurses, paramedics, emergency medical or laboratory technicians, and ambulance and emergency medical workers.
+"Health care provider" Any person or entity who provides health care services, including, but not limited to, hospitals, medical clinics and offices, special care facilities, medical laboratories, physicians, pharmacists, dentists, physician assistants, nurse practitioners, registered and other nurses, paramedics, emergency medical or laboratory technicians, and ambulance and emergency medical workers.